ironexdev/ent-stack/README.md

 🤖 **Testing**

 - The stack uses <a href="https://playwright.dev" target="_blank">Playwright</a> for unified frontend and backend testing, ensuring consistency and reliability.
-- <a href="https://malslurp.dev" target="_blank">Mailslurp</a> is used for comprehensive email testing, verifying email workflows and content.
+- <a href="https://malslurp.dev" target="_blank">Mailslurp</a> is used for receiving e-mails in tests.

+🐳 DevOPS - Infrastructure and CI/CD

 ## Getting Started